chriswheeldon-peakon/double-breakpoint-hit/README.md

-# vscode + ts-jest + project references + ? ... double breakpoint issue
+# vscode + ts-jest incorrect breakpoint location mapping

 To reproduce (on node v18.16.1 with VSCode 1.80.1):